 Exhibition Details

 Join us for an inspiring exhibition celebrating the rich tradition of Latter-day Saint art, featuring nearly 100 original works by both living and deceased Canadian artists.
-This unique showcase will highlight the diverse expressions of faith and creativity within our community.
+This unique showcase highlights the diverse expressions of faith and creativity within our community.

 cSPACE Marda Loop